Cedar Key Scrub State Reserve covers over 5,000 acres in Levy County to the northeast

+of Cedar Key.
 Recreational use is managed by the Florida State Park System.
-The Florida Fish
+The

-and Wildlife Conservation Commission regulate its use for hunting as a Wildlife
+Florida Fish and Wildlife Conservation Commission regulate its use for hunting as

-access to the area - one along State Road 24, and the other on Levy County Road
+area - one along State Road 24, and the other on Levy County Road 347.
+Twelve different

-Keys Scrub State Reserve, all of which may be used for hiking, off-road
+Scrub State Reserve, all of which may be used for hiking, off-road bicycling, or

-bicycling, or horseback riding.
+horseback riding.
 Dogs are permitted on a leash.
-Fishing is also
+Fishing is also popular in the

 County road 347 splits the reserve into an east and west section.
 The State Road